Aging and oral health

 Proper oral care can keep you smiling well into retirement.
 Contrary to common belief, tooth loss is primarily the result of preventable oral disease and not a result of the aging process.
 Taking care of your teeth can help them last a lifetime.

-As you get older, your dental needs become increasingly specialized, making regular visits to the dentist even more essential.
+As you age, your dental needs become increasingly specialized, making regular visits to the dentist even more essential.
 Some common problems to watch for are:

 - Gum (periodontal) disease.
 Most people don’t realize how important it is to take care of their gums as well as their teeth.
 Gum disease is an infection of the gum tissue that supports the teeth and is the leading cause of tooth loss in adults.
 Most adults show some signs of gum disease.
 Learn more about gum disease.